varjolab/ProteoGyver/README.md

 ### Run PG locally (unsupported, but possible)

-Runnin gPG locally is possible, especially for testing and development use.
+Running PG locally is possible, especially for testing and development use.
 However, it is not a supported use case.
 On a windows computer, it is recommended to use WSL.
 These instructions apply only to linux systems.

 #### Requirements and setup: